Jore/theme-scripts/packages/theme-addresses/README.md

 - rootElement: wrapper element of the form elements.
 Form fields will be appended to that element.
 - locale: locale in which you want the form labels, country names and zone names to be rendered
 - options:
+  - includedCountries: (optional) array of countries to show in the country dropdown
   - inputSelectors: (optional) input selectors of inputs
     - lastName
     - firstName